DoctorCobweb/order-up-1-using-webpack/README.md

   `$> rethinkdb`

-1. your need to comment out the `console.log('[textualize] text')` etc stuff from npos `textualize.js` file

-2.  in `rules.js` of npos package, you need to change `'r': 0` to `'r': 1` in the ESC rules array.  failing to do this will crash the parser when using a docket with two colours,  black and red.
+1. your need to comment out the `console.log('[textualize] text')` etc stuff from npos `textualize.js` file  and in `rules.js` of npos package, you need to change `'r': 0` to `'r': 1` in the ESC rules array.  failing to do this will crash the parser when using a docket with two colours,  black and red. **if you dont do this then the orders will not parse correctly...venue location will be NO LOCATION and the actual location will appear in the randomContent array as (say) '\u0001JUKE BAR' with the Start of Header byte \u0001 appearing!!**

 3. `electron-redux`: if you DONT adhere to the following, then whilst you will still be able to add/remove/etc an item from the store, it *WILL NOT* be shared across main & renderer processes:  Actions MUST be FSA compliant. *Meaning, the action has a `type` and `payload` property.*